vitalii-zahorodniuk/yii2-multilang/README.md

 [![Software License][ico-license]](LICENSE.md)
 [![Total Downloads][ico-downloads]][link-downloads]

+The extension is a package of tools to implement multilanguage in Yii2 project:
+- Automatically redirects the user to the URL selected (automatically or manually) language and remembers the user selected language
+- Has a widget to set a correct hreflang attributes
+- Provides a CRUD actions for edit the list of languages and the interface translations

 Installation
 ------------

 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).

-1.  run
+1. The preferred way to install this extension is through [composer](http://getcomposer.org/download/), run:
     ```bash
     php composer.phar require --prefer-dist xz1mefx/yii2-multilang "1.0.0-rc"
     ```

-2.  execute migration:
+2. Execute migration:
     ```bash
     php yii migrate --migrationPath=@vendor/xz1mefx/yii2-multilang/migrations --interactive=0
     ```

-3.  add components to common config file (or change classes of components):
+3. Add components to common config file (or change classes of components):
     ```php
     'urlManager' => [
         'class' => \xz1mefx\multilang\web\UrlManager::className(),